What are the stages of lymphedema?

 - edema occurs during the course of the day

-- reduction of the edema after reclining with the legs elevated
+- reduction of the edema after lying with the legs elevated

-- visible dent after strongly pressing with the finge
+- visible dent after strongly pressing with the finger

-- no reduction of the edema after lying with the legs elevated
+- no reduction of the oedema after lying with the legs elevated

 - bulky swelling with extreme proportions (formation of beads)